Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Partial identification results

-Here, $\phi$ and $\Phi$ are the standard normal density and distribution function, respectively. \end{proposition}
+Here, $\phi$ and $\Phi$ are the standard normal density and distribution function, respectively. \end{corollary}

 For a fixed bound $\Lambda$ on the degree of unobserved confounding, the formula (\ref{additive_noise_formula}) shows that two key features map the observed data distribution to robustness.
-The first is the magnitude of the nominal ATE; all else equal, larger nominal effects are more robust.
-The second is the average noise level $\E[ \sigma(X)]$; the better the measured variables predict the outcome, the less unobserved confounding can affect our estimates.
-In the extreme case where $X$ and $Z$ perfectly predict $Y$, then the ATE remains point-identified no matter how large $\Lambda$ is.
+The first is the magnitude of the nominal ATE: all else equal, larger nominal effects are more robust.
+The second is the average noise level $\E[ \sigma(X)]$: the better the measured variables predict the outcome, the less unobserved confounding can affect our estimates.
+In the extreme case where $X$ and $Z$ perfectly predict $Y$, then the ATE remains point-identified no matter how large $\Lambda$ is, as long as overlap holds.
+These insights are not specific to the marginal sensitivity model.
+In alternative sensitivity models, they have also been observed by \cite{rosenbaum2005, hsu_small_rosenbaum2013}, \cite{CinelliHazlett}, and others. \cite{rosenbaum2005, hsu_small_rosenbaum2013, CinelliHazlett}, and others.